janko/rodauth-omniauth/README.md

 [Rodauth] feature that offers login and registration via multiple external providers using [OmniAuth], together with the persistence of external identities.

+It comes with many features out of the box:

+* multiple external providers (with automatic identity linking)
+* automatic account creation (or login-only)
+* email verification on login
+* ability to count as two factors
+* JSON API support (+ JWT)
+* per-configuration strategies with inheritance

 ## Installation

 Add the gem to your project: